-Her reflections were interrupted by her mother's taking her arm, and walking out of the shop.
+ther's taking ber arm, and walking out of the shop.
 As she had been speaking to one of the persons in it, she had not heard what had given Ellen this uneasiness, and therefore wondered at her silence.

 As they passed the window, attended by their footman, one of the gentlemen exclaimed, "Ah, that's the Stanley's livery;" and a loud laugh ensued, which still rung in Ellen's ears when far away from the place in which she had heard it.